Chuck Zito

-Charles Alfred Zito Jr. (born March 1, 1953) is an American actor and boxer who is the former president of the New York chapter of the Hells Angels, and later became an actor.
+Charles Alfred Zito Jr. (born March 1, 1953) is an American actor, stuntman, celebrity bodyguard, and former outlaw biker.
+Zito was a member of the Hells Angels for 25 years and served as vice president of the New York City charter and president of the New York Nomads chapter.
+After entering Hollywood as a celebrity bodyguard, Zito was a film stuntman before finding a breakout acting role as mobster Chucky "the Enforcer" Pancamo on the HBO television series Oz (1997–2003), which he played for five seasons.
+He followed this up with numerous other "tough guy" roles, such as in Sons of Anarchy (2012).
+Zito has also been a ringside boxing reporter, professional wrestling manager, and radio personality.

 Early life

-Zito was born in New York, the second of three children of Charles Zito Sr. and Gloria Frangione.
-He was raised in the Bronx and New Rochelle.
+Zito was born in the Bronx, New York City, the second of three children of Charles Zito Sr. and Gloria Frangione.
+His grandparents were Italian immigrants to the United States.
+Zito was raised in the Bronx and New Rochelle.
 The son of a professional welterweight boxer, Zito was taught at an early age how to fight and defend himself.
 His father boxed under the ring name Al LaBarba and fought in 228 professional matches.
 At the age of seventeen, Zito dropped out of New Rochelle High School and married his high school sweetheart, Kathy.
+He later received his high school equivalency diploma while imprisoned at the Federal Correctional Institution, Petersburg.
 His involvement with the Hells Angels motorcycle club eventually led to their divorce.
 Zito became a refrigerator mechanic.
 He also worked as a bouncer at Café Central on the Upper West Side of Manhattan.